carbon-language/carbon-lang/lld/docs/NewLLD.rst

   The semantics of LLD's archive handling is different from the traditional Unix's.
   You can observe it if you carefully craft archive files to exploit it.
-  However, in reality, we don't know any program that cannot link with our algorithm so far, so we are not too worried about the incompatibility.
+  However, in reality, we don't know any program that cannot link with our algorithm so far, so it's not going to cause trouble.

 Numbers You Want to Know
 ------------------------

-To give you intuition about what kinds of data the linker is mainly working on, this is the list of objects and their numbers LLD has to read and process in order to link a very large executable
-(Chrome with debug info which is roughly 2 GB in output size).
+To give you intuition about what kinds of data the linker is mainly working on, I'll give you the list of objects and their numbers LLD has to read and process in order to link a very large executable.
+In order to link Chrome with debug info, which is roughly 2 GB in output size, LLD reads

-- 13,000,000 relocations
-- 6,300,000 symbols
+- 17,000 files,
-- 1,800,000 sections
+- 1,800,000 sections,
+- 6,300,000 symbols, and
-- 17,000 files
+- 13,000,000 relocations.

-LLD can produce the 2 GB executable in 15 seconds.
+LLD produces the 2 GB executable in 15 seconds.

 These numbers vary depending on your program, but in general, you have a lot of relocations and symbols for each file.